sriramsripadaa/amazon_food_review/README.md

 Given a review, determine whether the review is positive (Rating of 4 or 5) or negative (rating of 1 or 2).

-[Q] How to determine if a review is positive or negative?
+**How to determine if a review is positive or negative?**

-[Ans] We could use the Score/Rating.
+We could use the Score/Rating.
 A rating of 4 or 5 could be cosnidered a positive review.
 A review of 1 or 2 could be considered negative.
 A review of 3 is nuetral and ignored.
 This is an approximate and proxy way of determining the polarity (positivity/negativity) of a review.